nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

     ]
 }
 ```
-- Create the IAM Role.
-Under Common Use Cases, select EC2 and then next.
+- Create the IAM Role
+   - Under Common Use Cases, select EC2 and then next.
    - Under permissions, select the policy named *msk-tutorial-policy* and then next.
   - Give the role a name like *msk-tutorial-role* and click the Create Role button.

 ## Kafka Client Machine

-Next we create a clinet machine where we install the Kafka tools to access our MKS cluster.
+Next we create a client machine where we install the necessary Kafka tools to access our MSK cluster.

-- Create an ec2 instance type t2.micro
+- Create a new ec2 instance type t2.micro
 - Use the default AMI: Amazon Linux 2023 AMI 2023.0.20230322.0 x86_64 HVM kernel-6.1

-  - The AMI may be different at the time of reading this article
+  - The AMI may be different depending on your region.

 - Create a key pair if required
 - Under [Advanced Options.IAM instance profile], select the IAM Role created earlier
-- Lanuch the instance.
+- Launch the instance.
-- Under the instances launched, choose the instance just created.
-Click on the securty tab and
+- Under instances launched, choose the instance you just created.
+Click on the security tab and
   make a note of the security group associated with this instance.

   - e.g.: sg-0914e6271c97ae4c9 (launch-wizard-1)